 Based on the responses, the challenge of working across different time zones needed a lot of adjustments and changes from both the company and interns.
-According to the interns, it took an extra effort to stay on task without face-toface interaction.
-The tasks required them to wake up early in the morning to get a head start before the day begins or stay online too late.
-The verbalization is as follows:
+According to the interns, it took an extra effort to stay on task without face-to-face interaction.
+The tasks given required them to wake up early in the morning or to stay online too late.

 R10 - "Starting time of our work in the internship.
 If you didn't know, RRFMG is a BPO company, based from LA, California, USA; so we work early hours of the day.
 We need to log in to our internship at 5 in the morning."
-[The difficulty I'm talking about is the starting time of our internship.
-If you didn't know, RRFMG is a BPO company, based from LA, California, USA; so we work early hours of the day.
+[The difficulty I am talking about is the starting time of our internship.
+If you did not know, RRFMG is a BPO company, based from LA, California, USA; so we work during early hours of the day.
 We need to log in to our internship at 5 in the morning.]